-27 Subsequent events
+28 Subsequent events

-On 7 February 2023, the Group announced the reacquisition of its Nashville, Tennessee franchise territory within the Group's ALD franchise business.
-The acquisition is pursuant to the Group's growth strategy of creating regional hubs and adds further corporate scale to operations in the Midwest, United States.
-The cash consideration for the acquisition is \$3.25 million based on a 2022 Adjusted Income Statement of \$2.4 million in revenue and \$550,000 in profit before tax and includes the transfer of all operating assets to the Group.
+On 9 May 2024, the Group announced the reacquisition of its Fresno, California franchise territory within the Group's ALD franchise business.
+As Fresno is located between the Bay Area and Los Angeles in the Central Valley of California, the reacquisition reinforces the Group's strategy of establishing regional corporate hubs in the US that fuel growth in adjacent franchise locations.
+The cash consideration for the acquisition is \$2.9 million based on 2023 revenue of \$1.8 million, adjusted profit before tax of \$0.6 million and the transfer of all operating assets to the Group.
+As at the date of issuance the acquisition acquisition accounting has not been completed and the disclosures required by IFRS 3 par B66 can not be provided